amarquand/PCNtoolkit/doc/source/pages/tutorial_HBR.rst

 DRAFT
 *******************************************

-0. Estimate from scratch

-OR
+0. Prepare inputs

-1. Transfer from already trained models, onto new sites/scanners
+1. Estimate from data OR Transfer from already trained models, onto new sites/scanners

-2. Predict
+2. Predict unseen data from known scanners